Antique-team/clangml-transforms/README.md

 # clangml-transforms
-transformations from Clang AST to MemCAD AST
+Transformations from Clang AST to MemCAD AST.

-This library is a dependency of the MemCAD abstract interpreter for shape analyzis
+This library is a dependency of the MemCAD abstract interpreter for shape analyzis.